Saint Joseph’s Day and The Return of the Swallows Celebration

 The very next morning, the padre discovered the swallows busy building their nests outside the newly restored sacristy of Father Serra’s Church.
 Another favorite spot was the ruins of the Great Stone Church, which was once lined with hundreds of swallows’ nests.

 Fr.
-O'Sullivan noticed that the small birds migrated south in the autumn and returned to the Mission in spring on St. Joseph's Day, March 19th.
-Upon their arrival, the swallows immediately went to work patching up their old nests, building new ones, and disputing possession of others with 'vagrant sparrow families' as they may have taken up illegal quarter there during the swallows' absence.
+O’Sullivan noticed that the small birds migrated south in the autumn and returned to the Mission in the spring on St. Joseph’s Day, March 19th.
+Upon their arrival, the swallows immediately went to work patching up their old nests, building new ones, and disputing possession of others with vagrant sparrow families as they may have taken up illegal quarter there during the swallows’ absence.

 One of Fr.
 O’ Sullivan’s companions at the Mission, José de Gracia Cruz, known as Acú, told Fr.
 O’Sullivan many stories and legends of the Mission.
 Acú, a descendent of the Juaneño band of Mission Indians, was the Mission’s bell ringer until his death in 1924, and spent long hours under the Mission’s famed pepper tree making various items from leather.

 One of Acú’s most colorful tales was that of the swallows (or las golondrinas as he called them).
 Acú believed that the swallows flew over the Atlantic Ocean to Jerusalem each winter.
 In their beaks they carried little twigs, on which they could rest on water when tired.